Talend/puppet-cloudwatch/README.md

 Running puppet-cloudwatch will do the following things on the instance :

 * A sub-folder is created to store all files related to the CloudWatch Agent
-    * Default sub-folder : '/opt/talend/cloudwatch/'
+    * Default sub-folder : '/opt/cloudwatch-agent/'
 * A script is set in Cron to run at a set interval all required metrics scripts
     * Default interval : every minutes
+* A sub-folder is created to store logs produec by the CloudWatch Agent
-    * Default script name : cloudwatch_agent.sh
+    * Default sub-folder : '/var/log/cloudwatch-agent/'

 ### Setup Requirements